WowzaMediaSystems/wse-plugin-cupertinoliveattachpicture/README.md

 > **Note:** You can use the Wowza Streaming Engine server-side API to include a broader set of ID3 metadata in your stream.
 For details see the [B]com.wowza.wms.media.mp3.model.idtags[/B] package in the [Wowza Streaming Engine Server-Side API User Guide](https://www.wowza.com/resources/WowzaStreamingEngine_ServerSideAPI.pdf) (PDF).

 For streams that comply with the App Store, you can test by using the following playback URL.
-Note that the [FONT=Courier New]?wowzaaudioonly[/FONT] querystring at the end of the URL is required.
+Note that the _?wowzaaudioonly_ querystring at the end of the URL is required.
 <pre>http://[wowza-ip-address]:1935/live/myStream/playlist.m3u8?wowzaaudioonly</pre>

 ## More resources